How We’re Different

 Change Doesn’t Really Sink in Unless it is Lived

-Residents in our program get clean from drugs and alcohol, straight with God, and curb their lying to themselves and others.
+Residents in our program get clean from addictions, get straight with God, and curb their lying to themselves and others.
 But they still need a new path forward and a plan or they could fall right back into their old ways.
-The boarding school part of the program helps the boys learn new ways to think and act, without addictive substances.
+The therapeutic boarding school part of our program helps the boys learn new ways to think and act, without addictive substances.

 - Personal Growth